jdthatcher/resume/README.md

 > A relational creative, that finds beauty in silence and delights in noise.
 Experienced in working in diverse environments ranging from rock bands to law firms.
 > **Well travelled globally and cognitively.**
 ## Professional Endeavors
-### Chief Technical Officer
+### Director of Technology
 - Company: Fifo Agency (a brand, production, digital agency)
 - Dates Employed: February 2023 - Present.
-- Employment Duration: 10 months.
+- Employment Duration: 11 months.
   - Design, build and develop websites,  primarily on the Squarespace platform.
   - Works alongside the Creative Director to develop brands and identities.
   - Brand applications - creates brand specified content from brand guides.
 Including; business cards, printed materials, powerpoint presentations, pdf’s.